1. What is an Academic Reference?

-Be honest and upfront: if you are sincere about your intent and approach, the professor will notice this and will respond more in kind to your request.
+Be honest and upfront: If you are sincere about your intent and approach, the professor will likely notice and respond to your request more favourably.

 Be prepared to provide your referees with information including:

-- any forms that the referee will be asked to fill out (pre-fill what you can in advance of issuing to them);
+- any forms that the reference may be asked to fill out (pre-fill what you can in advance of issuing to them)

-- Any specific instructions such as what the professor should do after completing the letter (eg. does it need to be uploaded to the school’s application site?
+- Any specific instructions such as what the professor should do after completing the letter (e.g. does it need to be uploaded to the school’s application site?
 What is the site?
 What file format?)
-Instructions like these will be very helpful to your referee.
+Instructions like these will be very helpful to your reference.

-TIP: Check in with your referee about the letter’s completion 2-3 weeks before the letter is due.
+TIP: Check in with your reference about the letter’s completion 2-3 weeks before the letter is due.

 SAMPLE REQUEST FOR A REFERENCE (tailor to your needs):